kktsvetkov/smarty2/README.md

 # Smarty 2 - the PHP compiling template engine

-This is a fork from [**Smarty 2.6.31**](https://github.com/smarty-php/smarty/tree/v2.6.31).
+The **Smarty 2** library is still used, even 20 years after its initial inception.
+However, it is abandoned, as the focus has shifted to the (not-so) newer version 3, as well as other alternatives.

-I am involved in a project that is heavily integrated with this version of the library and I wanted to clean it up and make some changes to it.
-Mainly the changes involve removing outdated features and other things we do not use, but also improving some of the codebase and bring it closely to the state of PHP in the 2020s.
+This project is an effort to to clean it up and make some improvements.
+The goal is to keep all of the class methods and their arguments the same, but still improve the underlying code and how it works.
+A lot of things has changed from 2001, and PHP as a whole has evolved a lot.
+This needs to be reflected in this project, so mainly the changes involve removing outdated features and other things we do not use, but also improving some of the codebase and bring it closely to the state of PHP nowadays (in the 2020s).

+This fork is started from [**Smarty 2.6.31**](https://github.com/smarty-php/smarty/tree/v2.6.31).

 ## Installation